bermarte/app-theme/development-strategy.md

 * Push the branch to GitHub and create the same branch online
 `git push origin css`
 * Pull request, merge css branch in the master branch (in GitHub)
 * checkout master and pull locally

+## 2. User Story: CREATE INDEX
+* create a custom style.css inside the css folder
+* Add, Commit, Push
 ...